Claresimba20/Data_analytics_project/README.md

 ## Introduction
 Health outcomes in Sub-Saharan Africa remain a critical area of concern due to persistent disparities in access, quality, and financing of healthcare services.
 Despite global efforts to improve health systems, the region still faces high maternal and child mortality, low life expectancy, and limited healthcare infrastructure.
-Analyzing key health indicators — such as life expectancy, health expenditure, immunization coverage, and mortality rates — provides vital insights into progress and challenges.
+Analyzing key health indicators — such as life expectancy, health expenditure, GDP per Capita and mortality rates — provides vital insights into progress and challenges.
 This project leverages open data from the World Health Organization (WHO) and the World Bank (WB) APIs to integrate, clean, and analyze health indicators across Sub-Saharan Africa using Python, Google BigQuery, and Tableau.
 ## Concept clarification
 ### Health indicator
 A health indicator is a measurable variable used to describe and monitor specific aspects of a population’s health status or determinants of health.
 Examples:
 1. Health Expenditure (per capita / % GDP):Represents the input or determinant — how much a country invests in health systems.
 It influences outcomes but is not itself a result.
-2. Measles Immunization Rate:Measures health service coverage (preventive measure), showing access and performance of immunization programs.
-3. Birth rate:Represents a demographic measure — number of births per 1,000 population.
+2. Birth rate:Represents a demographic measure — number of births per 1,000 population.
 It affects planning but not a direct health outcome.
-4. Population Growth rate:Represents a demographic measure — number of births per 1,000 population.
+3. Population Growth rate:Represents a demographic measure — number of births per 1,000 population.
 It affects planning but not a direct health outcome.
-5. Births attended by skilled  staff:Reflects health service delivery and access to skilled maternal care — an indicator of healthcare quality.
+4. Births attended by skilled  staff:Reflects health service delivery and access to skilled maternal care — an indicator of healthcare quality.
-6. Antenatal Care  Coverage:Represents health service utilization (the proportion of pregnant women receiving prenatal care) — an input for improved maternal outcomes.
+5. Antenatal Care  Coverage:Represents health service utilization (the proportion of pregnant women receiving prenatal care) — an input for improved maternal outcomes.
 ### Health Outcome
 Reflects the actual results of health interventions or the state of health of a population — the end results of healthcare policies, services, or behaviors.
 Examples: